it-all/Spaghettify/README.md

 Copy Src/config/env-sample.php to Src/config/env.php and edit database info and other fields as necessary.

 Create a local site with Src/public as the root directory (default web server is Apache w/ .htaccess in Src/public).
 Set your error log to /path/to/project/storage/logs/apacheErrors.log if you so desire.
 Remember to restart apache if necessary.
+You will probably have to:
+$ chmod 777 storage/
+$ chmod 777 storage/cache
+$ chmod 777 storage/cache/twig
+$ chmod 777 storage/sessions

-Browse to it.
+Browse to your local site.
 You should see the Spaghettify home page with a link to Login.
 When logged in, this link changes to Admin.
 The initial username / password = owner / ownerownerowner.

 If you want to use Gulp for CSS and/or JS preprocessing
 ~$ cd /path/to/project